neuralmagic/sparsify/README.md

 **🚨 February 2024: Important Sparsify Update**

-The Neural Magic team is pausing the Sparsify Alpha at this time.
+**The Neural Magic team is pausing the Sparsify Alpha at this time.
 We are refocusing efforts around a new exciting project to be announced in the coming months.
-Thank you for your continued support and stay tuned!
+Thank you for your continued support and stay tuned**

 **🚨 October 2023: Important Sparsify Announcement**